netwrix/privilege-secure/api-docs/4.1/Host/CreateAsync.md

 This endpoint can be used to create a Host record.
 Host records need to be paired with ManagedResource records in order to be used in Netwrix Privilege Secure.

-Typically you create the ManagedResource by using the /api/v1/HostScanJob endpoint or by /api/v1/ManagedResource/Addxxxx
+You can create the ManagedResource by using the endpoint <a href="../ManagedResource/CandidateAddMultiple.md">POST /api/v1/ManagedResource/Candidate/AddMultiple</a>
+This will attempt to use the credential assigned to the host or domain the host belongs to.

 > Body parameter